toolboc/psx-pi-smbshare/README.md

 ## Disable DHCP server on Raspberry Pi

 The default behavior of psx-pi-smbshare is to enable a console-to-pi connection by means of the high speed ethernet port available on many video game consoles.
 This connection is used to provide a direct access from the console to the services on the pi (WiFi, XLinkKai, SMB, ps3netsrv etc), and by default, a DHCP server runs on the ethernet interface (eth0) to facilitate this.
+The following steps will describe how to disable this mechanism and is not recommended for typical users.
+Please be aware that disabling the DHCP server will produce a side-effect of [no longer being able to directly connect your video game console to the pi via the ethernet interface](https://github.com/toolboc/psx-pi-smbshare/issues/22#issuecomment-667469343).

 In some use cases, the user may wish to connect the Raspberry Pi via ethernet to an external router (for example: [to have psx-pi-smbshare act as an XLinkKai server for primarily PSP games](https://github.com/toolboc/psx-pi-smbshare/issues/21)).
 To disable the DHCP server that would usually run automatically on this interface, [ssh into your device](https://www.raspberrypi.org/documentation/remote-access/ssh/) and execute the following command to modify the startup scripts that run at boot time:
 ```